cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough the JavaScript Addition Operator**
   - Use the `+` sign to signify addition
-  - You can "add" string together
+  - You can "add" strings together
   - A number added to a string will turn them into strings

 ```jsx